+In some states, occupational therapists are required to hold a specific certification to use modalities in practice.
 The CPT® codebook defines a modality as "any physical agent applied to produce therapeutic changes to biologic tissue; includes but is not limited to thermal, acoustic, light, mechanical, or electric energy."
 Modalities may be supervised, which means that the application of the modality doesn't require direct one-on-one patient contact by the practitioner.
-This means that set-up and application of the modality needs to be supervised by a physical therapist, but they do not need to perform the modality.
-Modalities may also involve constant attendance, which indicates that the modality requires direct one-on-one patient contact by the practitioner.
+Or modalities may involve constant attendance, which indicates that the modality requires direct one-on-one patient contact by the practitioner.